Sougé, Loir-et-Cher

-Sougé, also known as Sougé-sur-Braye ([suʒe syʁ bʁɛ]) for disambiguation, is a commune in the French department of Loir-et-Cher, Centre-Val de Loire, France.
+Sougé, also known as Sougé-sur-Braye ([suʒe syʁ bʁɛ]) for disambiguation, is a commune in the French department of Loir-et-Cher, Centre-Val de Loire region, France.

-It is situated on the river Loir in the Loire Valley, Centre Region.
-The nearest town of more than 40,000 inhabitants is Tours.

 History

 In the time of the Romans, Sougé had a special importance because of his Roman's camp, called "Camp of Cesar" in the country.
 Today the fortifications are not visible any longer, but they were visible in the last century.

 Geography

-Sougé is a village in the department of Loir-et-Cher, there is 437 inhabitants.
+Sougé is a village in the department of Loir-et-Cher, situated on the river Loir.
 The village of Sougé is near the village of Couture-sur-Loir (the village of Pierre de Ronsard) and the town of Montoire-sur-le-Loir.
+The nearest town of more than 40,000 inhabitants is Tours.

 Name

 Sougé was called Silviacus (3rd and 8th century), then Selgiacus (11th century), Sugeium in 1216, Sougeium in the 13th century, paroisse des Roches de Sougé in 1595, Sougé-sur-Loir in 1675, Sougé-sur-Braye after the French Revolution, and now Sougé.